 The Butchart Gardens is a stunning masterpiece of color and life – but the entry fee could leave you gasping for air.
 In my opinion, the best way to get a free taste of all that glorious west coast flora is to wander through Beacon Hill Park.
 Not only will you see beautifully arranged flowers, you’ll also catch sight of various duck species, free-roaming peacocks, and possibly a Great Blue Heron!

-2. The Problem: Victoria’s lively local music scene comes with a hefty price tag.
+2. Victoria’s lively local music scene comes with a hefty price tag.

 The Solution: A walk down Government Street